 The fabulous poet Rumi wrote 'you've seen my descent; now watch my rising.'
 I used to read that and wonder if I'd ever rise again.
 Would I get out of the bed?
 Would I put on my own shoes?
 Would I walk without assistance?
 Will I see another passport stamp and breathe deeply in a new part of the world?
 Do I even dare to dream I will run again?

 Today, I contemplate the many steps I've taken forward.
 I may not run but I am beyond grateful to walk.
 To take small hikes, to even own hiking boots again.
-To keep a walking cane in my car and not use it for three years.
+To keep a walking cane in my car and not use it for four years.
 To feel the support of my doctor when he helps me up from the spine injection table...and for the jokes he tells on the really bad days.
 To acquire a new workout challenge from my physical therapist when I crush my bi-weekly goals.
 To learn how to live with a lens of possibility and abundance instead of limitation and lack.
 I am blessed, friends.
 I am learning strength inside and out.
 I am learning beauty lies way beneath the surface.
 I am learning self-love and belonging in ways I never imagined possible.
 I am learning to practice my courage -- one damn step at a time.

 As I think upon all the pain, I cannot help but see equal measures of grace.
 And so many people who have stood by my side in this adventure.